MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/update-a-prompt-of-an-sap-hana-table.md

 :::tip

 You should at least have **read access** to the table to successfully complete this workflow.
 If the prompt you want to update is a managed object, **write access** to the table is also required.
 The managed prompts of an SAP HANA table with input parameters are automatically created by MicroStrategy by default.
-However, you can choose to replace these managed prompts with standalone ones by following the steps in [Workflow Sample: Update SAP HANA Parameters for an SAP HANA Table with Input Parameters](./update-sap-hana-parameters.md).
+However, you can choose to replace these managed prompts with standalone ones by following the steps in [Workflow sample: Update SAP HANA parameters for an SAP HANA table with input parameters](./update-sap-hana-parameters.md).
 For more information on managed objects, see [About Managed Objects](https://www2.microstrategy.com/producthelp/2021/MDXCubeReporting/WebHelp/Lang_1033/Content/About_managed_objects.htm).

 :::